tarantool/tarantool/changelogs/unreleased/gh-7230-luajit-fixes.md

 * Fix recording of `tonumber()` with cdata argument for failed conversions (gh-7655).
 * Fix concatenation operation on cdata.
 It always raises an error now.
+* Fix stack top for error message when raising the OOM error (gh-3840).

 ## feature/luajit
 Backported patches from vanilla LuaJIT trunk (gh-7230).
 In the scope of this